-The Oracle Help for the Web - UIX (OHW-UIX) user interface provides the same features as that of Oracle Help for Java (OHJ).
+4.1 Overview of Oracle Help for the Web - UIX (OHW-UIX) User Interface

+OHW-UIX provides the same features as that of Oracle Help for Java (OHJ).
 However, since OHW-UIX is a web application, there are some differences in appearance and behavior.